EpicEric/duper/duper_website/docs/spec.md

   too_many: IpAddress(Ipv4Address("192.168.0.1"))  // INVALID
 }
 ```

+Identifiers are optional and may be ignored by parsers, except when specifying one of the expected types for [Temporal values](#temporal-values).

 Parsers should preserve identifier information on a best-effort basis.
 Deserializers may ignore identifiers, or use them for validation.
 Serializers may choose to output or omit identifiers by the user's request.